AngleProtocol/merkl-docs/merkl-mechanisms/architecture-and-technical-overview/concentrated-liquidity-mechanisms.md

 For a given pool with two tokens (A and B), the script analyzes the swaps that occurred in the pool during the specified period and computes a reward score for each position based on the following factors:

-* **Fees Earned**: The fees earned by the position during the period, which represent the liquidity of the position used by the pool.
+* **Fees Earned:** The fees earned by the position during the period, which represent the liquidity of the position used by the pool.
-* **Token A Holding**: The amount of token A held by the position during swaps in the pool, compared to the total amount of token A in the pool.
+* **Token A Holding:** The amount of token A held by the position during swaps in the pool, compared to the total amount of token A in the pool.
-* **Token B Holding**: The amount of token B held by the position during swaps in the pool, compared to the total amount of token B in the pool.
+* **Token B Holding:** The amount of token B held by the position during swaps in the pool, compared to the total amount of token B in the pool.

 Each parameter is assigned a different weight, chosen by the incentivizer.
 Additionally, incentivizers can further customize the reward distribution for the pool by allowing addresses holding a specific token (e.g., veANGLE or veCRV) to earn boosted rewards.

 The exact distribution formula for a position in such a pool during a specified time period is as follows:

-\[𝑤fees×fees by positionfees by pool+𝑤A×A in positionA in pool+𝑤B×B in positionB in pool]×optional gov token boost\[wfees​×fees by poolfees by position​+wA​×A in poolA in position​+wB​×B in poolB in position​]×optional gov token boost
+$<[𝑤fees×fees by positionfees by pool+𝑤A×A in positionA in pool+𝑤B×B in positionB in pool]×optional gov token boost\[wfees​×fees by poolfees by position​+wA​×A in poolA in position​+wB​×B in poolB in position​]×optional gov token boost>$

 **For large pools with numerous swaps, the script may not analyze all the swaps that occurred during the specified period but instead sample the largest ones.**